 Two distinct peaks in level occur near Lansdowne for an extreme event.
 This is due to the relatively short duration and high intensity of the extreme event.
 The first peak occurs when the high intensity rainfall exceeds the capacity of the local storage systems around Lansdowne, causing levels to rise rapidly and then fall again.
 The second peak occurs when the storage capacity of the Manning River is exceeded, resulting in a slow rise in backwater levels in Lansdowne River and its tributaries.
 In order for this second peak to occur, the design rainfall for the extreme event has to occur over the entirety of the Manning catchment.
-The model has not been calibrated for this, as it is outside the scope of the study.
-As the second peak has not been calibrated, it has not been included in this analysis.
+The influence of peak Manning River levels on the study area has not been included in this study